balder-dev/balder/doc/source/basics/fixtures.rst

 Special case: Unclear-Setup-Scoped-Fixture-Reference problematic
 ----------------------------------------------------------------

-There is one single case, you should be aware with.
-If you want to reference a session-fixture with the **definition-scope** SETUP from a session-fixture with the **definition-level** SCENARIO.
-For this case it is not clear which setup Balder should use, because no setup is active yet (we are still on SESSION level).
+There's one specific case you should be aware of: attempting to reference a session-level fixture with a **definition scope** of SETUP from a session-level fixture with a definition scope of SCENARIO.
+In this situation, it's unclear which setup Balder should use, since no setup is active yet (we're still at the SESSION level).

-This should be avoided and not use.
-Balder will throw an exception :class:`UnclearSetupScopedFixtureReference` here!
+This should be avoided.
+Balder will throw an :class:`UnclearSetupScopedFixtureReference` exception in such cases!

 .. note::
-    Note that you can freely implement these fixture levels, but you could not reference them.
+    Note that you can freely define fixtures at any of these execution levels, but you need to be careful, when you are trying to reference the levels themselves.